JensBender/loan-default-prediction/README.md

 <!-- DATA -->
 ## 🗂️ Data
 The dataset contains information provided by customers of a financial institution during the loan application process.
 It is sourced from the "Loan Prediction Based on Customer Behavior" dataset by Subham Jain, available on [Kaggle](https://www.kaggle.com/datasets/subhamjain/loan-prediction-based-on-customer-behavior).
-The dataset consists of three `.csv` files:
-1. `Training Data.csv`: Contains the features, target variable (`Risk Flag`), and `ID` column from the training data.
+Stored in `Training Data.csv`, it contains the features, target variable (`Risk Flag`), and `ID` column.
-2. `Test Data.csv`: Contains the features and `ID` column from the test data.
-3. `Sample Prediction Dataset.csv`: Contains the target variable (`Risk Flag`) and `ID` column from the test data.

 Dataset Statistics:
-- Training set size: 252,000 records
+- Dataset size: 252,000 records
-- Test set size: 28,000 records
-- Target variable: Risk flag (training: 12.3% defaults, test: 12.8% defaults)
+- Target variable: Risk flag (12.3% defaults)
 - Features: 11
   - Demographic: Age, married, profession
   - Financial: Income, house ownership, car ownership